fangannie/newtab/README.md

-# newtab
+# newstab
-Build up your vocabulary with every new tab opened.
+Get the latest trending news articles each time you open a new tab